Where to Stay in Prince Edward County: Accommodation & Area Guide

 Cherry Valley – For Sandbanks/Camping

-sand dune with lone tree standing tall with blue water and sky behind
+sand dune with lone tree standing tall with blue water and sky behind.

 A stay in Cherry Valley gets you close to Sandbanks Provincial Park!

 If you’re heading for Prince Edward County with family or looking for a longer-term rental, then you should check out the area called Cherry Valley.
-Located just a 10/15 minute drive to Picton, this area is known for its high concentration of waterfront rental cottages and resorts.

 The nice thing about staying here is that you are close to the water and relatively close to Sandbanks Provincial Park.
-We wrote a detailed guide on everything you need to know about visiting Sandbanks.

 This makes the area great for campgrounds, too.
 The closest water is called East Lake – which is different from West Lake (which is closer to Wellington) – and these lakes are both separate from Lake Ontario!